 3.1 Class Diagram

-This section shows the packages and their classes that support the features described in SRS for ranslat system, describes the relationships between the classes and packages presented in diagram. he design of core APIs that support the features .
+This section shows the packages and their classes that support the features described in SRS for Translation system, Map system and Favorites system.
+It describes the relationships between the classes and packages presented in diagram.
+The design of core APIs that support the features is also described.